Memory Overview

 userId

 : A unique string identifying the end-user.
-This ensures memory isolation between different users.
+Memory entries are segregated per user.
 If omitted, it defaults to the string"default"

 .conversationId